Desert Spring DS3200 Furnace Humidifier

 Atomizing or steam humidifiers

-There are limited number of atomizing or steam emitting furnace humidifiers on the market today.
+There are limited numbers of atomizing or steam emitting furnace humidifiers on the market today.
 For the most part, these units are expensive energy hogs.
-They consume large amounts of power and in the case of atomozing units in particular, may allow unevaporated water droplets to enter the duct work and cause condensation, rusting and other problems.
+They consume large amounts of power and in the case of atomizing units in particular, may allow unevaporated water droplets to enter the duct work and cause condensation, rusting and other problems.
 These units are mechanically susceptible to mineral problems as well.